carlfriess/DoritOS/report/Report.md

 ### LMP

 To allow IPC, the new process must have some way to communicate with `init`.
-This is done by preparing `init` to accept the new request.
-In order to make this request, the new process needs a capability to `init`'s endpoint.
-This is copied over here and a receive event is registered on the waitset to listen for the initial message.
+First, the capability for `init`'s endpoint is copied over to a well known location.
+This means the new process can send to `init`'s endpoint at any time.
+Since the child's endpoint does not exist yet, `init` listens to all incoming messages and waits on a registration message.
+This message will then hold the capability to the child's endpoint which `init` can then use to finalize the bi-directional channel.

 ### VSpace